 Organizations that are successfully harnessing the power of technology are using AI and RPA to enhance human potential: enabling increased focus on innovation, creativity and strategic thinking and creating a powerful competitive advantage.

 An organization’s operating model is the link between its strategic intent and the ability to deliver on that intent.
 Having a clear approach that aligns operations with strategy will increase a company’s ability to achieve success as they contend with changing customer needs and buying patterns, sector convergence, and new market entrants.

 Market leaders drive a culture of continuous improvement, considering all aspects of operations at a macro and micro level.
 Focused on the details, they understand that every aspect of their business must hold up to scrutiny and be constantly improved to stay ahead of the pack.

 Operations need to be highly flexible so they can adapt quickly to changing circumstances to seize business opportunities as well as mitigate key risks.

 All businesses need funds to grow.
 How a business manages its money — and its new investors — will determine its course for the future.

-Market-leading companies rarely evolve by organic growth alone.
+Market-leading businesses rarely evolve by organic growth alone.
 To rise to the top, they seek successful partnerships and strategic acquisitions capable of enhancing their growth, competitiveness and profitability.

-Leading businesses, while quick to grasp the value of transactions and alliances in today’s dynamic markets, also appreciate that landing the right deal is not about luck.
-They make a concerted effort to remain alert, to build profile in their markets and to ensure that they’re well positioned to seize an opportunity as soon as it arises.
+Leading businesses are quick to grasp the value of transactions and alliances in today’s dynamic markets.
+They appreciate that landing the right deal or finding the right partner is not about luck.
+They make a concerted effort to align their transactions and alliances to their overall growth strategy, remaining alert, building profile in their markets and positioning themselves to successfully seize opportunities as they arise.